 |Patricia Van Dalen, (Maracaibo, Venezuela 1955) is a Miami-based visual artist with an extensive career that spans over thirty-five years.
 After earning a degree in graphic design from the Instituto de Diseño Fundación Neumann IDD, in Caracas, she trained and worked in Paris under kinetic artist Yaacov Agam, between 1980 and 1986, in the development of the pedagogical program Agam Method of Visual Education.

 Van Dalen’s artwork has been the subject of many solo exhibitions such as Pinturas y dibujos, Galería Minotauro, Caracas, 1985; Patricia Van Dalen, Sala RG, Casa de Rómulo Gallegos, Caracas, 1991; Primavera, Sala Mendoza, Caracas, 1993; Casa/Jardín/Ventanas, Universidad Simón Bolívar, Caracas, 1998; Del cosmos al jardín, Museo de los Niños, Caracas, 1999; Luminous Gardens, Fairchild Tropical Garden, Miami, 2003; Color fragmentado, Sala TAC, Caracas, 2008; Colección primavera-verano 2010, Galería La Cuadra, Caracas, 2010; El color como estructura, at the Centro Cultural Chacao-La Caja and Galería GBG Arts, Caracas, 2012; High Voltage, ArtMedia Gallery, Miami, 2013; Ride the rail, ArtMedia Gallery, Miami, 2017; Abstract Cabinet.
 Patricia Van Dalen & Emilio Narciso.
-Duo Project, at Imago Art In Action, in Coral Gables, 2018; and more recently, in Madrid, Spain, (en)grapadas at Cesta República, 2019.
-She has also participated in numerous group exhibitions, such as Bienal de Guayana, Salon Aragua and Salón Michelena, in Venezuela; Grands et Jeunes d’Aujourd’hui, in Paris, France; Novos Valores da Arte Latino-Americana, in Brasilia; the Bienal de Estandartes, in Tijuana, Mexico; and Bienal Barro de América Roberto Guevara, held in Venezuela and in Brazil.
+Duo Project, at Imago Art In Action, in Coral Gables, 2018; and more recently, in Madrid, Spain, (En)grapadas at Cesta República, 2019.
+She has also participated in numerous group exhibitions, such as Bienal de Guayana, Salon Aragua and Salón Michelena, in Venezuela; Grands et Jeunes d’Aujourd’hui, in Paris, France; Novos Valores da Arte Latino-Americana, in Brasilia; the Bienal de Estandartes, in Tijuana, Mexico; and Bienal Barro de América Roberto Guevara, in Venezuela and in Brazil.
 The most recent exhibitions are For Now: Contemporary Venezuelan Art from de Miami Diaspora held at the Coral Gables Museum, 2019; and Referencias cruzadas.
 Arte Contemporáneo de Venezuela, Museo de Arte Contemporáneo de Panamá, 2020.